beachio/chisel/README.md

 Chisel
 =====================

-> A Parse CMS
+> A Parse based CMS

 ## Build Setup

 First, you should get a [Parse local server](https://github.com/Nes-si/chisel-parse-server).

-After running that, you can work with this app:
+After running that, you can work with the app:

 ``` bash
 # install dependencies
 npm install

 # serve with hot reload at localhost:3000
 npm start

 # build for production with minification
 npm run build
 ```

-Or you can connect to remote server, if you edit src/ducks/initialize.js.
+You can connect to remote server, by editing **src/ducks/initialize.js**.